CodeSpeedRunner/react-exercise/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Requirements:
+	1. Create a React application with at least three main components: SearchBar, RepositoryList, and RepositoryDetail.
+	2. Implement a search functionality using the GitHub API.
+Allow users to enter a GitHub username and fetch and display a list of repositories associated with that user.
+	3. Display the repository list in the RepositoryList component, showing the repository name, description, and the number of stars.
+	4. When a user clicks on a repository in the list, display detailed information about that repository in the RepositoryDetail component.
+This should include the repository’s name, description, owner’s username, number of stars, and a link to the repository on GitHub.
+	5. Implement error handling for API calls and display appropriate error messages.
+	6. Add pagination to the repository list.
+Display a limited number of repositories per page and allow users to navigate between pages.
+## All tasks are done.

+## Technoligies:
+  * React;
+  * Redux/Redux ToolKit;
+  * Tailwind;
+  * MUI;

 ## There is a few screenshots:

 <img width="1680" alt="Screenshot 2023-09-15 at 19 11 03" src="https://github.com/Kokosik132/react-exercise/assets/97413363/6df930da-cba5-4ab0-abbe-b5e89c696445">